Izan-Sola/MarioPowerUps/README.md

   Details:

   - Once consumed, the Power Up lasts for 30 seconds.
-  - To dash, you have to shift for like 1.5s and release.
+  - To dash, you have to shift for 2s and release.

 # Others: